15 Beautiful US National Parks to Visit in Winter (+ Travel Tips!)

 What to Know Before Visiting in Winter

-With average high temperatures ranging from 74°F and 69°F between the months of November and February, winter is absolutely the best time to visit Saguaro National Park!
+With average high temperatures ranging from 74°F to 69°F between the months of November and February, winter is absolutely the best time to visit Saguaro National Park!

 However, if you plan to head further north in Arizona–say, to the Grand Canyon–as part of your trip, prepare for colder weather and even the possibility of snow.